Ishika-Yadav/Netflix-gpt/Desktop/netflix-gpt/README.md

 ## Step Followed Till yet

-1.created our project using create-react-app 2.installed and configured Tailwindcss
+1.  created our project using create-react-app
+2.  installed and configured Tailwindcss
-3.routed our app
+3.  routed our app
-3.build our header
+3.  build our header
-4.build login form
+4.  build login form
-5.create a sign up form
+5.  create a sign up form
-6.form validation
+6.  form validation
 7.  useRef hook
+8.  firebase setup
+9.  deploy live deploy app to Production
+10. how to setup your own url
+11. login user/sign user to firbase using sign user API
+12. created Redux store
+13. created actions,reducer,store,provider for user information
+14. npm install react-icons
+    bugfix - for signp user for profile name and photo bugfix-   if useer is not  logged in redirect user login page unsbscribed to theon authstatechange callback note : move haed coded string or url to folder constant.js and use by using name export registr tmdb  API create account get access tocker by navigating to api section get code from tmdb documentation for accessing data

 ## Planning feature of website